dotnet/docs/docs/core/extensions/channels.md

 The <xref:System.Threading.Channels?displayProperty=fullName> namespace provides a set of synchronization data structures for passing data between producers and consumers asynchronously.
 The library targets .NET Standard and works on all .NET implementations.

-This library is available in the [System.Threading.Channels](https://www.nuget.org/packages/System.Threading.Channels) NuGet package, however; if you're using .NET Core 3.0 or later, the package is included as part of the framework.
+This library is available in the [System.Threading.Channels](https://www.nuget.org/packages/System.Threading.Channels) NuGet package.
+However, if you're using .NET Core 3.0 or later, the package is included as part of the framework.

 ## Producer/consumer conceptual programming model